-Sarcoma is a rare type of cancer that develops in the connective tissue of the body which includes fat, blood vessels, nerves, bones, muscles, deep skin tissues, and cartilage.
-With more than 50 different subtypes of sarcomas, they are generally divided into two main groups: bone tumors and soft tissue tumors.
-Sarcomas are very rare and represent less than one percent of all cancers diagnosed in adults and children in the U.S. annually.
+Sarcoma is a rare type of cancer that develops in the connective tissue of the body — fat, blood vessels, nerves, bones, muscles, deep skin tissues and cartilage.
+With more than 50 different subtypes of sarcomas, they are generally divided into two main groups: bone tumors and soft-tissue tumors.
+Sarcomas are very rare and represent less than 1 percent of all cancers diagnosed in adults and children in the U.S. annually.

 - Physical examination

-- Special imaging tests such as a bone scan, a CT (or CAT) scan, an MRI.
+- Imaging tests such as a bone scan, CT scan or MRI.
 Imaging studies help determine the size and location and extent of the tumor.

 ||Malignant (Cancerous) Tumors

 - Bone cysts

 Our Adult Sarcoma Multidisciplinary Program has been treating patients with rare sarcoma tumors for more than a decade with tremendous success.
 A full range of state-of-the-art therapy options are available, including the most recent and cutting-edge treatments involving novel chemotherapy and biologic agents as well as new treatment protocols endorsed by the National Cancer Institute.
 Our multidisciplinary approach to treatment includes a team comprised of a fellowship-trained orthopedic oncologist, musculoskeletal radiologist, musculoskeletal pathologist, as well as medical and radiation oncologists with expertise in treating rare sarcoma tumors.